Codecademy/docs/content/general/concepts/middleware/middleware.md

 Data, APIs, software tools, and other applications are connected by middleware in order to bring a complete or bundled application to the end user.
 There are many types of middleware software depending on the use cases.
 Some of the most commonly used middleware is listed below.

-## Types of Middleware
+# Types of Middleware

-### Message Oriented Middleware
+## Message Oriented Middleware

 A message oriented middleware, or MOM, allows applications to exchange messages and communicate between one another.
+This middleware offers ease of use but can be costly at larger scales.

+### Examples:
+- RabbitMQ

+RabbitMQ is a messaging broker platform used by applications to send and recieve messages.
+- IBM MQ

+IBM MQ is another example of message oriented middleware.
+Some of the core components include messages, message queues and queue manager.
+- Amazon SNS

+Amazon simple notification service is a way to manage messaging between applications and users.

-### Database middleware
+## Database middleware

 This type of middleware gives access to databases and provides points of interaction between a variety of databases.
+This middleware improves efficiency however it can be language specific which can create limitations.

+### Examples:
+- ODBC

+Open Database Connectivity is an API used for accessing database management systems.

+- JDBC

+Java Database Connectivity is an API that utilizes the Java programming language to access databases.

-### API Middleware
+## API Middleware

-This type of middleware provides developers with the tools to create and manage APIs used in application
+This type of middleware provides developers with the tools to create and manage APIs used in applications.
+This middleware offers scalability but connections can be slow when dealing with different servers.

+### Examples:
+- API management platforms

+API management platforms allow developers to access, control, and analyze APIs.

+- API gateways

+API gateways provide services related to user authentication and rate litmiting.